zdorow/TheScopeReport/README.md

 -MacOS: Download Mac version.
 Unzip and double click the MacOS_Launcher or go to /dist/MobileDeviceTool.jar and double click.

 -Linux: Download Linux version.
-Unzip, then use java -jar to open.
+Unzip, then use java -jar to open /dist/MobileDeviceTool.jar

 EXAMPLE: java -jar '/home/jamfuser/TheScopeReport/dist/TheScopeReport.jar'....Has not been tested much in linux, however if you have the most recent versions of the JRE and JDK then it should run fine.
-It does not seem to launch correctly if you double click on it.
-We must use java -jar from terminal.
+It does not launch correctly if you double click (without a jar launcher) on it.
+It needs to be run using java -jar from terminal.
 It does require a GUI.

 The different versions are for ease of launching the app.
-They are all the same if you go to /dist and use java -jar to run the .jar
+They are all the same if you go to /dist and use java -jar or a jar launcher to run the .jar

 -----------------------------------------------------------------------------------------------------